 Moments in time, memories for life.
 Drawings that stirred emotion and inspired me to move on.

 It was about 7 years ago and I was dabbling back into producing art.
 I did only a few drawings at the time.
 Life got busy, and priorities were elsewhere.
-I never thought that creating art for me would be so important, and now that I have totally immersed myself in producing art, I realise how much it has helped me to manage my emotions, anxiety and how much I missed it.
+I never thought that creating art for me would be so important, and now that I have totally immersed myself in producing art, I realise how much it has helped me to manage my emotions, anxiety and how much I actually missed it.

 Here’s a story about my first figurative drawing that I produced, and that inspired a series of drawings later on.

 I remember it so well.
 It was a warm Saturday afternoon.
-The sun was out, and I was sitting out in my garden, on my bench, just slightly under our big ash tree, savouring the shade and enjoying the slight breeze.
+The sun was out, and I was sitting in my garden, on my bench, just slightly under our big ash tree, savouring the shade and enjoying the slight breeze.
 I remember hearing birds tweeting, and the distant hum of lawn mowers as homeowners race to get the lawns cut on a good day!

 I remember feeling lost, and I was missing someone very special in my life.
 My mum.
 She passed away about 11 years ago now and I remember feeling this urge to want to draw, to sit and let my thoughts and emotions be expressed on paper.
 So I sat, put my sketchbook on my lap, got my 2b pencil from my case, and stared down at the blank paper.